 Team Captain: Joe Vandermark Website: Our Lady of the Prairie Catholic School

-Team Story/Goal: Our goal is to save electricity and raise funds to help our school scholarship fund and other worthy programs.
+Team Story/Goal: Thank you for your support of our students.
 Our Lady of the Prairie Catholic School is dedicated to the spiritual, intellectual, moral, physical, and academic formation of children.
 Our school follows the principles of the Roman Catholic faith in a nurturing, multi-age environment where all students thrive in the Light of Christ.

 Raven Stream Elementary

 Team Story/Goal: Raven Stream Team Members: Please consider joining the Raven Stream Team.
 Working together we can accomplish anything we set out minds to.
 Let’s reduce our energy usage this summer and win some cash so we can purchase more books for our great school!!! — Mr. Pribyl

 Redtail Ridge Elementary School (ISD 719)

 Team Story/Goal: Join this team of south Savage residents and any prizes from our energy savings will benefit Redtail Ridge Elementary in the Prior Lake – Savage Area Schools!
 Redtail Ridge’s E-STEM curriculum provides instruction and learning focused on inquiry and real-world problem solving in the 21st century, applying hands-on science, technology, engineering and mathematics with projects and field experiences related to the environment.
 Please support Redtail Ridge’s environmental focus by joining our team, saving energy, and encouraging your neighbors to do the same!

 River Valley All Stars